AnyLog-co/documentation/sql setup.md

 ```anylog
 drop network table where name = ping_sensor and dbms = lsl_demo and master = 10.0.0.25:2548
 ```
+**Note:** Because nodes may not be online, it is recommended to use issue the [test network table](#monitoring-the-status-of-a-table-across-multiple-nodes) command before and after the drop.

 ## The get databases command